layline-io/layline-doc/docs/snippets/assets/_failure-handling-flow.md

   ![Failure Retry Event/Message -> Retry Stream Handling](._failure-handling-flow_images/db677ef3.png)

-:::caution Only works for specific Source Types within a Workflow A Workflow has one Input Processor which is responsible for reading data from a Source.
+:::warning Only works for specific Source Types within a Workflow A Workflow has one Input Processor which is responsible for reading data from a Source.
 Sources are for example files, databases, or message queues.